kaeeraa/kaede/docs/CONTRIBUTING.md

 Please also follow the project's conventions for frontend:

-- No AI slops in the launcher code.
-Although you can do whatever you want in your plugins.
+- No AI slops in the launcher code (plugins don't count).
 - TypeScript is highly recommended.
 - `.vue` file names should be formatted as `PascalCase`.
 All other files should use `kebab-case`.
 - Exported constants should be formatted as `PascalCase`.
 - Functions, variables, non-exported constants should be formatted as `camelCase`.
 - Element styling is preferred by using `Tailwind v3` classes.
 If there is no utility class for some cases, then make your own with CSS.
-- [BEM](https://en.bem.info/methodology/) methodology is the preferred way to name element IDs and classes.
+- [BEM](https://en.bem.info/methodology/) methodology is the preferred way to name element IDs and classes to simplify styling by extensions.
+All elements should have unique IDs.

 ## Commit Messages